Monster Shark

-Monster Shark (Shark - Rosso nell'oceano) is a science fiction-horror film directed by Lamberto Bava.
+Monster Shark (Shark - Rosso nell'oceano) is a 1984 science fiction-horror film directed by Lamberto Bava.
 It was also released in various countries as Devil Fish, Monster from the Red Ocean, Devouring Waves and Shark: Red in the Ocean.
-The script was co-written by Dardano Sacchetti, based on a story idea contributed by Luigi Cozzi and producer Sergio Martino. released in Italy from September 7, 1984, later in United States as Devil Fish in November 14, 1986, this was the final film distributed by Cinema Shares International Distribution.

 Plot

 The film takes place along a stretch of coastline somewhere in Florida, where a local tourist spot has become plagued by a mysterious marine creature.
 Unbeknownst to them, the monster is the product of a secret military experiment; it is a genetic hybrid mutated from a common octopus and the prehistoric Dunkleosteus.
 Unfortunately, the creature has broken loose and is now feeding on swimmers and tourists swimming or sailing along the coast.
 As the monster is only an infant, it will continue to grow if it is left to hunt much longer.

 A team of scientists led by a scientist named Peter and his colleague, Dr. Stella Dickens, are trying to find the creature and stop it; meanwhile, a group of military scientists are trying to stop the scientists, as the experiment was classified military business.
 The creature slowly picks off both groups while they try to track it down.
 They eventually find it hiding in the Everglades, corner it in shallow waters, and kill it with repeated blasts from flamethrowers.